Connect shaft-mcp

 shaft_guide_search, so agents can retrieve cited SHAFT best practices, API/GUI/CLI examples, locators, Page Object Model guidance, and troubleshooting steps before writing code; - structured test automation playbooks through

-test_automation_scenarios, plus generated-code guardrail checks throughtest_code_guardrails_check; - mobile web emulation and native Android/iOS execution through
+test_automation_scenarios, repository-aware coding partner plans throughshaft_coding_partner_plan, plus generated-code guardrail checks throughtest_code_guardrails_check; - deterministic, no-AI-call test planning through

-mobile_take_screenshot,mobile_get_accessibility_tree, context switching, and action tools for tapping, typing, swiping, rotation, keyboard, backgrounding, app activation, recording, playback, and copy-pasteable Java action blocks; - wrapped Appium Inspector mobile recording through
+mobile_take_screenshot,mobile_get_accessibility_tree, context switching, and action tools for locator-based tapping, typing, swiping, rotation, keyboard, backgrounding, app activation, recording, playback, and copy-pasteable Java action blocks; - wrapped Appium Inspector mobile recording through

 natural_act, using the active SHAFT driver and the samedriver.act(...)planner rules; - legacy SSE endpoint properties as configuration aliases during migration.